 The California personal injury lawyers at Adamson Ahdoot LLP represent victims of lathe injuries.
 We are familiar with the complex nature of these cases and do not shy away from them like other attorneys.
-We will pursue every avenue of liability, and seek compensation from manufacturers, distributors and / or resellers of the machine.
-This allows full accountability, and a much fairer outcome than a sole workers’ comp action.
+We will pursue every avenue of liability, and seek compensation from manufacturers, distributors, and/or resellers of the machine.
+This allows full accountability and a much fairer outcome than a sole workers’ action.

 Having successfully recovered compensation in product liability claims for lathe accident victims, including a major 7-figure settlement recently for a victim of traumatic amputation, we have the knowledge and skills to recover the maximum compensation you are entitled to.
 Contact us to arrange a free consultation.

 Lathe machines are dangerous industrial equipment used in toolrooms, machine shops, and workshops.
 Lathe machine accidents often involve pulling a hand into a spinning blade.
 These accidents can cause serious injuries or even death.
 Lathes are used to produce and shape all types of components that are cylindrical about an axis.
 Objects that can be produced on a lathe are diverse and include:

 - Baseball bats

 A lathe holds a piece of material and rotates it, allowing another part of the machine to move along it, cutting and shaping it a certain way.
 Lathes can be operated manually or through an advanced computer program (CNC lathes).
 Major lathe manufacturers and supplies in the USA include: